rickysychan/graphql-react/README.md

 ### How do I try it?

-Self Demos aren't available for this application as it needs to be hooked up to a real database at the minimum, which requires sensitive environment variables to be shared
+Self Demos aren't available for this application as it needs to be hooked up to a real database at the minimum, which would require sensitive environment variables to be shared

 ### How do I see a coverage test?